Murphy Threatens So-Called 'Nuclear Option' If N.J. Residents Are Double Charged In NYC's Congestion Pricing Plan

 WEEHAWKEN, N.J.
 (CBSNewYork) – It’s an explosive move by New Jersey Gov. Phil Murphy in the already contentious battle over congestion pricing.

-Murphy is now threatening to use the Port Authority as a bargaining tool to keep New Jersey drivers from paying more.READ MORE: Broadway's 'Aladdin' Cancels Week Of Performances After Additional Breakthrough COVID Cases Within Company
+Murphy is now threatening to use the Port Authority as a bargaining tool to keep New Jersey drivers from paying more.READ MORE: Sunset Park Fire Sends 16 To Hospital, 4 Suffered 'Life-Threatening' Injuries, FDNY Says

 As CBS2’s Jessica Layton reports, the traffic getting in and out of the city is a pain – almost a kinship – felt by commuters from both New York and New Jersey.
 But now the possibility of a double toll on the so-called “bridge and tunnel” crowd through congestion pricing, it’s even worse for those on the Jersey side.